Skip to main content

 idfive base theme

-It uses the core stable theme as a base (drupal assigns this automatically to all themes that do not specify a base).
-This is to ensure some level of backwards template compatibility throughout the drupal 7/8 life cycle.
+It uses the core stable theme as a base (Drupal assigns this automatically to all themes that do not specify a base).
+This is to ensure some level of backwards template compatibility throughout the Drupal life cycle.

 The docroot and actual folders may vary, depending on your codebase, but in general, adding the idfive base theme, and creating your custom child theme will look like: